Judah P. Benjamin: Appraisal

+A monument was installed in 1948 in Charlotte, North Carolina commemorating Benjamin.
+It was removed in 2020 amid the George Floyd protests.

+In popular culture

 Benjamin appears as a character in a number of works of fiction, notably Viña Delmar's 1956 historical novel Beloved and Dara Horn's 2009 novel All Other Nights.
 The subject of Benjamin's fictional afterlife has been discussed by Michael Hoberman, who notes how the man's "many mysteries" have appealed to novelists as well as historians.